We use cookies to ensure you get the best experience on our website. Learn more about our privacy policy.

 This is an external link.
 Click “OK” to continue.

-In this experiment, ulcers were induced in animals that were then treated for four days.
-With no drug treatment (“Vehicle”), ulcers decreased in size by about 45%.
-Typically, NSAIDs (naproxen, celecoxib) significantly impair ulcer healing, whereas otenaproxesul (“ATB-346”) significantly accelerated ulcer healing.
-We believe that this experiment is the first instance of an NSAID demonstrating promise as an ulcer healing agent. otenaproxesul (ATB-346) has also shown the potential to improve healing in body systems, including bone healing.
+In this study, ulcers were induced in mice, which were then treated for four days.
+With no drug treatment (“Vehicle”), ulcers decreased in size by ~45%.
+Typically, NSAIDs (e.g., naproxen, celecoxib) significantly impair ulcer healing, whereas otenaproxesul (“ATB-346”) significantly accelerated ulcer healing.
+We believe this is the first instance of an NSAID demonstrating potential as an ulcer-healing agent.
+Otenaproxesul has also shown potential to improve bone healing.

 ……………………….